java-semantic/documentation/team_standards/ticket_template.md

 - Solution context, including any POC's or investigations that have been done.
 - Proposed solutions that have been discussed.
 - Acceptance criteria written in "Given, When, Then" to meet the business ask for the story.
+- NOTE: This could be supplied by linking to the analysis docs.

+## Links:
+- Feature branch
+- Pull Request

 ## Notes:
 - All tickets must meet the DoR (see "Body") before they are picked up.